Bol Radha Bol: Plot

 On reaching home, Kishen is surprised to see a mourning at his home.
 He is even more confused to see people looking astonishingly at him.
 But, he gets a shock of his life when he sees the portrait of his mother, signifying that his mother is dead.
 The real sucker punch comes when he sees his duplicate mourning next to his mother's portrait.

 When he tells that he is Kishen, his duplicate claims the same.
-When he prods the duplicate to tell something about real Kishen, the duplicate astonishes him by telling him about his life as well as about Radha.
+When he prods the duplicate to tell something about the real Kishen, the duplicate astonishes him by telling him about his life as well as about Radha.
 Kishen is unable to think as to how the duplicate could know about Radha, but he knows that his pet dog will identify the real master.
 When the dog, too, goes to the duplicate, Kishen is thrown out of his own home.

 Meanwhile, Kishen learns about the sudden death of one of his old servants, and he smells foul play.
 He somehow succeeds to infiltrate into his own office, which is now run by his duplicate, but he gets arrested.
 Another servant tells Kishen about his mother's accident, which probably killed her.
 Kishen also notices that Bhanu is back at home.

 Meanwhile, Radha comes to meet Kishen in the city.
 But, when she sees "Kishen" partying with some girls, she thinks that Kishen has forgotten her.
 She turns to go back, but the real Kishen has escaped police custody.
 He stops her and explains the whole story.
 He, Radha and Goonga, a dumb convict who has escaped with Kishen, plan to set things straight.

 The trio hide themselves in a boat which takes them to Goa.
 Here, Kishen meets a girl who calls him Tony.
-Slowly, he comes to realize that his duplicate's name is Tony Braganza.
+Slowly, he comes to realize that his duplicate's name is Tony Montana.
 Tony works as a saxophonist in a Goan club called Three Aces and has a girlfriend there.
 Kishen starts gathering every information about Tony.